Pharmacogenomics: Commissioned tests

 3. Aminoglycoside exposure posing a risk to hearing (R65)

 As described on the previous page, systemic aminoglycoside use (e.g. gentamicin, amikacin and streptomycin) can result in rare cases of ototoxicity and there is some evidence to suggest an association with specific mitochondrial mutations.
-Currently the commissioned test looks specifically for the presence of the MT-RNR1 m.1555A>G variant (estimated prevalence 1 in 500).
-Further variants are being added to the NGTD in April 2024.
+Currently the commissioned test looks specifically for the presence of the MT-RNR1 m.1555A>G variant (estimated UK prevalence 1 in 500), and the m.1095T>C and m.1494C>T variants (both of which are more rare).

 Tests in the NGTD have a clinical indication identifier code: this test is R65 and you may hear or see it referred to in this way.
 Patients who have this variant have an increased risk of hearing loss.
 The test has a 4-6 week turnaround time and so is not suitable for use in acute situations and treatment should not be delayed.